The Amazing Digestive Benefits Of Parsley

 It contains main minerals like iron, potassium, calcium and manganese, as well as folic acid, beta-carotene, essential oils (including eugenol and apiole), flavonoids (apigenin, quercetin, rutin), chlorophyll, and healthy doses of B-vitamins, A, C, E and K vitamins.

-It allegedly contain more Vitamin C weight for weight that most citrus fruits.
+It allegedly contains more Vitamin C weight for weight that most citrus fruits!

 Parsley's high enzyme content contributes in improving overall digestion, and the effective elimination of waste.